VictorAlmeidaFonseca/api-integration/README.md

  2 - cd api-integration
  3 - npm install or yarn start
 ```
 In just case maybe you would like change how many times the api wil fetch data.
 It is simple.
-Go at
+Go at /src/utils/fullTime.js.
+In there you will can make tha apropriates modification.